Violetta0303/Bi-LSTM-Relation-Extraction/README.md

 ## Data Preparation

-1. Load Dataset
+1. Load Dataset:

-   : The SemEval-2010 Task 8 dataset is utilized and can be loaded using the
+   The SemEval-2010 Task 8 dataset is utilized and can be loaded using the

    datasets